memgraph/docs/docs/import-data/json/load-json-file.md

 - [Load JSON from a local file](#load-json-from-a-local-file)
 - [Load JSON from a remote address](#load-json-from-a-remote-address)

-The above methods are implemented as query modules in MAGE (Memgraph Advanced Graph Extensions) and you can read more about them in the [MAGE documentation](/mage/query-modules/python/json-util).
+The above methods are procedures of query module implemented in MAGE (Memgraph Advanced Graph Extensions) and you can read more about them in the [MAGE documentation](/mage/query-modules/python/json-util).

 > To be able to call JSON load procedures, you need to install MAGE and load
 > query modules.
-For instructions on how to do that, check out the MAGE [quick
+To learn how to do that, check out the [Run a query module](/mage/how-to-guides/run-a-query-module) how-to guide.
-> start](/mage#quick-start).

 ## Examples